RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	customer	self-provisioning	is	an	erroneous answer	that	is	similar	to	the	actual	answer	of	on-demand	self-service.
 Although	the	terms	sound	very	similar,	it	is	not	the	official	or commonly	used	term	for	such	capabilities.

-### Question # 6 - Which	concept	of	cloud	computing	pertains	to	the	ability	to	reusecomponents	and	services	of	an	application	for	other	purposes?
+### [important] Question # 6 - Which	concept	of	cloud	computing	pertains	to	the	ability	to	reuse components	and	services	of	an	application	for	other	purposes?
 A.	Portability
 B.	Interoperability
 C.	Resource	pooling
 D.	Elasticity
 Answer: B.

 Interoperability	is	the	ease	with	which	one	can	move	or	reuse components	of	an	application	or	service.
 The	main	concept	is	to	not have	such	dependencies	on	the	underlying	operating	system,	hosting environment,	libraries,	or	APIs	that	lock	in	a	service	to	one	particular set	of	hosts	or	solutions.
 Services	with	a	high	degree	of interoperability	can	easily	move	between	cloud	providers,	hosting configurations,	and	cloud	service	categories,	and	give	enormous flexibility	to	an	organization.
 This	allows	different	services	to leverage	applications	and	APIs	for	different	purposes,	along	with	the modularization	of	components	for	reuse.

 A	is	incorrect	because	portability,	while	similar	to	interoperability, focuses	solely	on	the	ability	to	move	between	cloud	providers,	and	not on	the	ability	to	use	components	or	modules	from	a	particular	service for	other	or	extended	purposes.
 For	portability,	the	main	focus	is	not on	reuse	or	repurposing,	but	rather	solely	on	the	ability	to	freely	and easily	move.